kademahler/Log4A/README.md

-# Log4A - Log 4 Aggregation - A Basic Forensic Logging Tool
+# Log4A - Log 4 Aggregation - A Basic Forensic Log Collection Tool

 ## Basic Features
 Log4A allows you to quickly collect logs based on a time frame.
 It also is a modular system that allows you to implement "collectors" that collect different types of logs.